JeCheeseSmith/Clash-of-ppdb-s/documentation/database.md

-- Usernames cannot be modified
-- Messages cannot be updated, send=send
+# Database
+> This documentation explains the database and it's structure
+> > Make sure to open ER-Diagram.pptx too!

+We would like to store the majority of our information in the database.
+This allows us to shut down the activity of a specific user totally when the user is not playing.

 1. Each Clan Request is a message and has a status.
 It is created by a NonMember and SendTo the ClanLeader and so on shared with the Guild.
-2. Transfer Request is created by a Friend/Guild Member, send to another person.
+2. Transfer Request is created by a friended Member (incl.
+Guild), send to another person.
-3. An Updae/Report is created by the system/admin user.
+3. An Update/Report should be created by the system/admin user.

-A package consists of resources and troops.
+4. A package consists of resources and troops.
 The troops themself can be transferable or not.
 All troops are used to defend the package.

-Unlockecd relation for Settlement also keeps track of all the option a settlement can have

-A transfer has a relation from and a relation to, to a settlement.
+5. A transfer has a relation from and a relation to, to a settlement.
 This way a transfer can be easily changed to be captured by another nation.

-Soldier has a type
-Building has a type

-Specific type building is good/bad for specific Soldier (works with %)

-Can place defense buildings, and resource buildings, recruiting buildings